 What is PCI DSS Compliance?

-Established in 2004, the PCI DSS Compliance is a set of guidelines aimed at safeguarding the consumer’s data and the businesses’ interests alike that are both involved in the two-way credit card transactions.
+Established in 2004, the is a set of guidelines aimed at safeguarding the consumer’s data and the businesses’ interests alike that are both involved in the two-way credit card transactions.

 Data cardholder loss may happen either through compromised card readers, issues with online portals, problems with the database, wireless router, filing cabinet, or storage networks, and so on.
 The merchant’s goal is to become PCI DSS compliant to reduce such risks of sensitive data loss substantially, if not eradicating it.
 The governing standards aid in the secured online payments and handling of card numbers done via email or phone.